This is a little snippet that's been sitting in my .zshrc for

 command -v pygmentize > /dev/null && alias cat=pygmentize_cat

-This first defines a new function called pygmentize_cat
+This first defines a new function called pygmentize_cat that

-does what we want: each argument is in turn run through pygmentize
+does what we want: each argument is in turn run through pygmentize,

 with instructions to attempt to guess what kind of file it is.
 If there are